English to Greek Translator

 Google Images bottom "Switch to Basic Version"

 Anki SRS automated Space Repetition System.
 It's free and can be used on almost any computer...
-Can also be done manually with a Leitner box.
+Can also be 'e manually with a Leitner box.

 Forvo how to pronounce words in multiple languages